beingsatyam/airtribe_task_manager/README.md

 # Task Manager API

-This project is a simple RESTful API for managing tasks using Node.js, Express.js, and other NPM packages.
+This project is a straightforward RESTful API built with Node.js and Express.js.
 The API allows users to perform CRUD operations (Create, Read, Update, Delete) on tasks.
 Each task includes a title, description, completion status, and priority level.

 ## Task Schema